AhilanPonnusamy/LLM-and-AppModernization/Fine-Tuning/README.md

  >[!NOTE]
  >If desired, replace the **model_id** with your Hugging Face repository details.
 If you use your repository you will not have the **tokenizer.model** file which is required to build the GGUF format.
 You can either download it from **AhilanPonnusamy/llama-2-7b-xbcfinetuned** or from the
  >base model repository **NousResearch/Llama-2-7b-chat-hf**.
-Make sure tokenizer.model file is available in your Hugging Face repository before moving to the next step.
+Make sure tokenizer.model file is available in your Hugging Face repository and your local download **XBCllama-hf** before moving to the next step.

 3. Install llama.cpp if it is not done already